 Phase three begins after the successful completion of dive school and lasts for approximately seven weeks.
-Students fly back to NUMI for additional training in a modified Submarine Officer's Basic course including training in damage control, fire fighting, and Submarine escape.
+Students fly back to NUMI for additional training in a modified Submarine Officer's Basic course including training in damage control, firefighting, and submarine escape.
 Students learn the administrative requirements of being a UMO and how to perform physicals, waivers, and disqualifications for the special duty fields of diving, nuclear field duty, ionizing radiation, special operations, and submarines.
-Students also receive lectures on the operational aspects of medicine including: psychiatry, dentistry, Naval Special Warfare Medicine, Tropical Medicine, and Clinical Hyperbaric Medicine.
-During phase three, UMOCs will receive extensive training in Radiation Health, health record administration, development, BLS and ACLS refresher training are completed in immediate preparation for reporting to the Fleet.
+Students also receive lectures on the operational aspects of medicine including: psychiatry, dentistry, Naval Special Warfare Medicine, tropical medicine, and edicine, and clinical linical hyperbaric yperbaric medicine.
+During phase three, UMOCs will receive extensive training in edicine.
+During phase three, UMOCs will receive extensive training in health record administration, professional development, BLS and ACLS refresher training completed in immediatly prior to reporting to the Fleet.
 In addition, students are required to take and pass a comprehensive oral board encompassing all material presented in the course during all three phases of training.

-For more information, contact our Undersea Medical Officer Program Manager by email at NUMI UMOC POC or call (860)694-2876 x 101.
+For more information, contact our Undersea Medical Officer Course Supervisor by email at NUMI UMOC POC or call (860)694-6458.